midsbie/DonHighlights/README.md

 interaction of text highlights within live web pages.
 It enables developers to programmatically highlight text within a specified HTML container element with ease.

-This library is an evolution of an earlier project that I previously developed to integrate with a backend to create machine-inferred highlights using a browser extension as a front-end.
-This original repository, now unavailable, was also released under the MIT license.
+This library represents the evolution of an earlier project, which I also developed.
+The initial project focused on integrating with a backend to create machine-inferred highlights, utilizing a browser extension as the front-end interface[^1].

 ## Features